 There is no harm in putting home gym equipment on a carpet until you are ready to handle the consequences that arise as a result.
 For instance, assembling a power rack directly on a carpeted flooring requires holes to be drilled that ruin the look and feel of the carpet surface.

 1) Can I Put a Power Rack on the Carpet

-Yes, but a power rack is supposed to remain stable throughout the workout session while racking or unracking weights.
-If the surface on which the rack is placed is too soft or fragile, there are chances of the rack moving in and out of place every once a while using it.
+Yes, but a power rack is supposed to remain stable throughout the workout session when racking or unracking weights.
+If the surface on which the rack is placed is too soft or fragile, there are chances of the rack moving in and out of place while using it.

-But such movements are sure to reduce overtime when the equipment will ‘sink’ but once this happens, be sure of having lasting marks/impressions that are present on your carpet.
+But such movements are sure to reduce over time when the equipment will ‘sink’ but once this happens, it will have lasting marks/impressions present on your carpet.

 2) Can I Put a Treadmill on the Carpet

 The contact points on the floor need additional protection and a treadmill mat help you do this.
 While it is less possible to prevent debris and dust from entering crucial treadmill parts by using a treadmill mat for carpet, it is always possible to take them off with constant care and maintenance.

 3) Rowing Machine on the Carpet

-It isn’t practical for everyone planning on a home gym to rip apart their carpets and install specific gym floorings that do well.
+It might not be practical for everyone planning on a home gym to rip apart their carpets and install specific gym floorings that do well.
 It is time-consuming and doubles the expenses.